Helmholtz-UFZ/saqc/sphinxdoc/cook_books/DataRegularisation.rst

 Aggregation functions
 ^^^^^^^^^^^^^^^^^^^^^

-You can pass arbitrary function objects to the ``agg_func`` parameter, to be applied to calculate every intervals result, as long as this function returns a scalar *float* value upon an array-like input.
+You can pass arbitrary function objects to the ``func`` parameter, to be applied to calculate every intervals result, as long as this function returns a scalar *float* value upon an array-like input.
 (So ``np.median`` would be propper for calculating the median, ``sum``\ , for assigning the value sum, and so on.)